What are the main benefits of this scheme?

 Equally, when receiving care, Mrs Jones ‘spends’ GATs in the same way.
 1 GAT previously saved will translate into 1 hour of care.

-GATs are not monetary; they are simply a record of hours of care exchanged between.
+GATs are not monetary; they are simply a record of hours of care exchanged between Partners.
 GATs cannot be sold and cannot be used for anything else.
 This allows us to be absolutely sure that no one will ‘play the system’.

 Who decides who Partners will care for?

-will either be an existing and already caring for a loved one, or be new to the scheme and offering befriending support to a Partner they do not know.
+Partners will either be an existing Family Carer and already caring for a loved one, or be new to the scheme and offering befriending support to a Partner they do not know.

-Thewill match with a local CareReceiver based on the skills they can offer, the CareGiver’s availability, the needs of the CareReceiver and how close they are to each other in the community.
+The Locality Manager will match CareGivers with a local CareReceiver based on the skills they can offer, the CareGiver’s availability, the needs of the CareReceiver and how close they are to each other in the community.

 How do Partners meet the person they are matched with?